The-Dankest/Competitive-Programming/README.md

-# Contests
+# Competitive Programming
-Contains my (and my team's) attempts and solutions for various programming contests.
+Contains my (and my team's) attempts and solutions for various programming contests and online judges.